.

 Three

-They say we all have three sides.
+They say we all have three faces.
 One is the one we show to the world.
-The second side we only show to those closest to us, and the last side we never show to anyone.
+The second face we only show to those closest to us, and the last face we don't show to anyone.

-Ceramic sculpture with treated paper, embroidery and painting.
+Ceramic sculpture with treated paper, embroidery and paint.

 Year 2024